 The Problem

+Through both internal and external feedback, we identified several critical issues within the application journey.
 Despite the majority of users being mobile-first (approximately 65%), the experience was not optimised for mobile devices, resulting in significant drop-offs.
 The form lacked clear feedback and guidance, creating confusion and increasing friction during completion.

 Additionally, the technical setup limited the team’s ability to run experiments and iterate quickly, slowing down learning cycles and reducing confidence in releases.
 This contributed to regressions in functionality and increased operational overhead, particularly in the form of customer support queries and lender calls.